Is your iOS device secure and protecting your privacy?

 Using the built-in VPN functionality on your iOS device (instead of a VPN app) offers the following benefits:

 - It forces every internet connection on your iOS device (including all apps) through the VPN and is leak proof (with “Connect on demand” enabled)

 - With a good VPN service, it will be very reliable and won’t crash all the time (like many VPN apps)

-- Provides strong encryption and privacy protection utilizing the IPSec/IKEv2 encryption protocol
+- It provides strong encryption and privacy protection utilizing the IPSec/IKEv2 encryption protocol

-- Is generally less risky than downloading a third-party app
+- It is generally less risky than downloading a third-party app

-This is my preferred iOS VPN setup.
-I use it with Perfect Privacy VPN (review) with the “connect on demand” option enabled.
-All you need to do is import your VPN’s configuration files onto your iOS device and then enter your connection credentials.
+All you need to do is import your VPN’s configuration files onto your iOS device and then enter your login credentials.
 See this step-by-step guide from Perfect Privacy: